JohnChangUK/Payment-Choreography-Saga/README.md

 #### Data Flow
-- The Order Service application takes in an `Order` as a request, creates and sends an `OrderPurchaseEvent` which is processed by `OrderPurchaseEventHandler`.
+- The Order Service application takes in an `Order` as a request, which creates and sends an `OrderPurchaseEvent` to the Kafka topic `orders` which is processed by `OrderPurchaseEventHandler`.
+- `OrderPurchaseEventHandler` processes the event and calculates if user has enough credit.
+If so, it sets the generated `PaymentEvent` status to `APPROVED`, otherwise `DECLINED`.
-A `PaymentEvent` is emitted, which the `PaymentEventHandler` in the Payment Service application listens for on the Kafka Queue, topic `payments`.
+- A `PaymentEvent` is emitted to the Kafka topic `payments`, which the `PaymentEventHandler` in the Payment Service application listens for.
+- If the `PaymentEvent` status is `APPROVED`, it saves the order as `ORDER_COMPLETED`, else `ORDER_FAILED`